How to succeed at a career fair

 The upcoming annual job and career fair to be held at College of the Rockies (COTR) on Wednesday, March 6, 2013, offers the perfect chance for anyone to explore current options.
 There are, however, a number of overlooked steps that can help any candidate be successful as they navigate the busy aisles and talk to friendly recruiters.

 Those who attend career fairs tend to come severely underprepared.
 Fortunately, this means that putting in some effort can allow you to stand out significantly.
 Instead of viewing the event as merely a chance to discover opportunities, realize that it is best to capitalize on them.

 Learn before you go

 The single most important factor, and one that is generally overlooked, is to ensure that you have done your research.
-Find out which companies are participating—Kootenay Business and the COTR website will both offer a complete list.
+Find out which companies are participating—Kootenay Business offers a complete list.
 First, decide which companies fit with your career interests.
 Once the list is narrowed down, delve deeper into each company to learn about its current initiatives and needs.
 Follow this by establishing why the company is a good fit with your interests and how the skills you offer can be of benefit.

 The information gathered will help you tailor resumés and cover letters, another key component in career fair success.
 Write yours with the companies you’re approaching in mind.
 The helpful podcasts at Manager Tools point out that letting companies know why you’re “great” is standard; informing them as to why you’re a good fit for their projects and company will give you an additional edge.
 Show through your actions and words that you have specific goals—simply browsing will imply that you’re not sure what you want.
 It’s best to assume that everyone you interact with has the power to recommend you—or the power to take your resumé out of the running.